-- the critical importance to the community of the core services that Council provides - both on a daily basis and in times of emergency - the need to be well positioned to capture new opportunities and respond to the challenges that will confront the organisation and the region.
+- the critical importance to the community of the core services that Council provides both on a daily basis and in times of emergency - the need to be well-positioned to capture new opportunities and respond to the challenges that will confront the organisation and the region.

+Community services

-estructure Providing an integral connection between Council and the community.
-Delivering social, cultural, sport and recreation services and access to information, community facilities and open space - aimed at encouraging communities to be safe, healthy, active, engaged and vibrant.
-Providing support to the organisation to build its capabilities, manage its resources, develop its people and maintain the integrity of its governance practices and systems.
-Delivering the people, systems, technology and governance to enable business areas to service the community.
+Providing an integral connection between Council and the community.

+Delivering social, cultural, sport and recreation services, and access to information, community facilities and open space - aimed at encouraging communities to be safe, healthy, active, engaged and vibrant.

+Corporate strategy and delivery

 Providing the strategic direction for the organisation and advancing major regional priorities.

-Delivering services that support the economic development of the region, facilitate the attraction of new investment in regional priorities, build and promote Council's reputation and focus on keeping the community informed Providing the physical connections that underpin the functioning and wellbeing of the community.
+Delivering services that support the economic development of the region, facilitate the attraction of new investment in regional priorities, build and promote Council's reputation and focus on keeping the community informed.

+Infrastructure services

+Providing the physical connections that underpin the functioning and wellbeing of the community.

 Delivering, operating and maintaining infrastructure in the built and natural environment including roads, drainage systems, canals, parks, waterways, bushlands, lakes, beaches and waste and resources management.

+Regional strategy and planning

 Providing the strategies and regulatory settings for managing regional growth and land uses.

 Delivering Council's regulatory land use planning and development assessment services.

+Corporate services

+Providing support to the organisation to build its capabilities, manages its resources, develop its people and maintain the integrity of its governance practices and systems.

+Delivering the people, systems, technology and governance to enable business areas service the community.

+Office of Mayor and Chief Executive Officer

-Providing advice and support services to assist the Mayor, Councillors and the Chief Executive Officer to discharge their responsibilities.
+Providing strategic advice and support services to assist the Mayor, Councillors and Chief Executive Officer to discharge their responsibilities.

 Delivering professional legal advice and audit compliance services to support the transparency and robustness of council programs, services and decision-making.